 Both Amaca and Amaba subsequently appealed to the NSW Court of Appeal.
-Both companies argued that the asbestos contained in their products could not be a proven cause of Mr. Booth’s mesothelioma.
-Three Appeal Judges of the NSW Court of Appeal unanimously dismissed the appeals awarding costs to Mr. Booth on 10 December 2010.
+Both companies argued that the asbestos contained in their products could not be proven to be a cause of Mr Booth’s mesothelioma.
+Three Appeal judges of the NSW Court of Appeal unanimously dismissed the appeals awarding costs to Mr Booth on 10 December 2010.

 Both Amaca and Amaba sought special leave of the High Court of Australia to appeal the decision of the NSW Court of Appeal.
 On 10 June 2011, the High Court of Australia granted Amaca and Amaba leave to appeal the decision of the NSW Court of Appeal but only on a limited basis, that being whether the expert evidence relied on by Mr Booth could establish that the asbestos in Amaca’s and Amaba’s brake linings was a cause of Mr Booth’s mesothelioma.
 In addition, the High Court required Amaca and Amaba to pay Mr Booth’s costs of the proceedings in the DDT, NSW Court of Appeal and High Court, regardless of the outcome because Amaca and Amaba were using Mr Booth’s case as a test case that might establish a precedent to be followed in other cases.